-Before it is too late.
 April is the Pet National Month, so Smith & Whistle (renamed Smith & Whistle & Max for the occasion, in honour of the most popular dog name) have launched a special “dogtail” menu for pampered pooches.
-We are already over 20 days into April, so you may want to hurry and make the most of the initiative by this dog-friendly bar in London before the month ends.
+We are already over 20 days into April, so you may want to hurry and make the most of the initiative by this dog-friendly bar in London to celebrate in style.

 Smith & Whistle dog-friendly bar

-On Saturday 7th April we popped over at Smith & Whistle & Max to join Evie and Bella the pugs for their “Very Important Pet” party (sponsored by dog food Nineteen87).
-After the sneek peek we posted on our Facebook page in our “Things to Do With Your Dog” series, – very late, but better than never – we finally tell you more about it so you can make your call before dogtails-time is over!
+On Saturday 7th April we popped over at Smith & Whistle & Max to join Evie and Bella the pugs for their “Very Important Pet” party (sponsored by dog food brand Nineteen87).

 At the dog party we met some 20 dogs.
 Pugs, Dachshunds, Cocker Spaniels, Pomeranians, Chihuahuas, mutts and more.
 All enjoying each other’s company, dogtails and the bowls of water Smith & Whistle’s lovely staff had placed around in the bar for them.

 The “dogtails” menu includes four mixes, approved by a dog nutritionist (although owners are advised to check their dogs’ allergies and to feed to their dogs at own risk).
 These are:

 - HOUND’S HOPS: A blend of specially brewed dog beer and fresh mint (£6.50)

 - BUBBLY BOW WOW: ‘Pawsecco’ herbal infusion using elderflower, linden blossom and ginseng topped with blueberries (£6.50)